muzaim/noto-frontend/README.md

 # Backend Requirement

-Project ini membutuhkan backend Noto API agar seluruh fitur berjalan dengan baik.
+This project requires the Noto Backend API for all features to work properly.

 Default backend URL: